aristanetworks/avd-workshops/workshops/cicd-basics.md

 #### Filter changes to the Pipeline

 Currently, our workflow will build and deploy configurations for both sites.
 This is true even if we only have changes relevant to one site.
 We can use a path filter to check if changes within specific directories have been modified, signaling that a new build and deployment are required.
 Please take note of the `id` key.
-This will be referenced in our upcoming workflow steps leveraging Docker Compose.
+This will be referenced in our upcoming workflow steps.

 ```yaml
 ...